nvpro-samples/build_all/README.md

 ![screenshot-vk_tutorial](doc/vk_raytracing_tutorial.png)

 A tutorial that explains step-by-step what is needed to add ray tracing to an existing Vulkan application.
-The first tutorial is the base of ray tracing, and from this base, many other tutorials are explaining the various features of RTX.
+The first tutorial is the base of ray tracing, and from this base, many other tutorials explain the various features of RTX.

 * Explain Vulkan ray tracing
 * Animating BLAS and TLAS